The GeoGebra file featured in the gif above was created by past participant Joanne Overs

 GeoGebra fosters inquiry and conceptual understanding in students when used with a well-run, student-centred approach.

-'GeoGebra - Become a proficient, inspired user' This is the course that 'everyone' needs to undertake.
+'GeoGebra - Become a proficient, inspired user' This is the GeoGebra Online course that 'everyone' needs to undertake.
 Unless, of course, you are already proficient.
 However, what we mean by proficient is almost always different to what people assume.
 We often have teachers who have been using GeoGebra for 4+ years who are 'blown away' by their new abilities upon completing this course.
 If you are unsure (re just how proficient you are) we suggest you start with this course anyway.
 We can always move you to another course if you find you are not learning anything new.
-If you are wondering how good the course is, check the testimonials.
-We didn't write them by the way.
-They are legit!
+If you are wondering about the value of the course, check the testimonials.

 'GeoGebra - Become a proficient, inspired user' is a major upgrade from the (2009 to mid-2016) course called 'Dynamic Geometry and Algebra with GeoGebra.
 If you are one of the 500+ teachers who completed the original version 2+ years ago there is a very good chance that you'll find completing the latest version a very worthwhile experience.
 Want to have a look at the sorts of files participants create?Click this link.

-'Formative assessment and feedback - A conceptual approach to Coordinate Geometry using GeoGebra' This could be considered an 'applied GeoGebra' course.
+'Formative assessment and feedback - A conceptual approach to Coordinate Geometry using GeoGebra' This could be considered an applied GeoGebra online course.
 A shorter course than the usual LIS course, 'Conceptual Coordinate Geometry' uses a Coordinate Geometry unit as the basis to guide participants through a conceptual approach to teaching mathematics.
-This approach is in line with the approach more comprehensively explained in 'Engagement - Winning over your mathematics class'.
 The course is not based on GeoGebra as such, but the approach features GeoGebra and participants do not need to have prior GeoGebra experience.

-'Further Your GeoGebra Skills' The course for those who have completed 'Proficient-with-GeoGebra' (or who are, indeed, already proficient GeoGebra practitioners).
+'Further Your GeoGebra Skills' The GeoGebra online course is for those who have completed 'GeoGebra-Proficiency' (or who are, indeed, already proficient GeoGebra practitioners).
 This is a collaborative, sharing experience.
 Check the course page for details.

 Swapna Abrams, ‘GeoGebra-proficiency’ course, Sefton High School, Feb 2017